Property in: LONDON

 Mayesbrook Park

-Barking Park on Longbridge Road offers various amenities, including a boating lake, children's play areas, wildflower meadows, sports facilities, and The Big Friendly Coffee café.
-Mayesbrook Park features a nature reserve, lakes, playgrounds, sports fields, and an athletics arena.
+Further out, Barking Park on Longbridge Road offers a boating lake, children's play areas, wildflower fields, and the popular Big Friendly Coffee café.
+Mayesbrook Park is another major green space, featuring a nature reserve, lakes, and modern sports facilities.

 Arts & Leisure